 Highly enriched uranium

-According to the 2014 IAEA Annual Report, as of the end of 2014 there were 191.3 significant quantities of HEU under safeguards at states with comprehensive safeguards agreements.
-This corresponds to about 15 tons of HEU, of which about 5 tons is HEU with average enrichment of 60% and about 10 tons of HEU with enrichment of about 20% in spent fuel of BN-350 reactor that is stored in Kazakhstan.
+According to the 2020 IAEA Annual Report, as of the end of 2020 there were 156 significant quantities of HEU under safeguards at states with comprehensive safeguards agreements.
+This corresponds to about 15 tons of HEU, of which about 10 tons is HEU in spent fuel of BN-350 reactor that is stored in Kazakhstan.
 The amount of unirradiated HEU is estimated to be 4 MT.

 Of the non-nuclear weapon states, Japan owns the largest stock of separated plutonium.
-According to its 2014 declaration, it owned 47.1 tons of the material, of which 10.8 tons were located in Japan.
-Other countries that own separated plutonium include Germany, Switzerland, Australia, Italy and the Netherlands, which own civilian plutonium that is stored overseas.
+According to its 2020 declaration, it owned 46.1 tons of the material, of which 8.9 tons were located in Japan.
+Other countries that own separated plutonium include Spain, Switzerland, Italy, and the Netherlands, which own civilian plutonium that is stored abroad.